 I felt like the walls were caving in.
-Every counter was covered in piles, toys are scattered all over the floor, I couldn’t find anything I needed, and was that smell coming from the fridge or the laundry?
-Who knows.
+Every counter was covered in piles, toys are scattered all over the floor, I couldn’t find anything I needed, and was that smell coming from the fridge or the diaper pail?
 Instead of tackling the problems, I found myself walking in circles.
 My entire family seemed on edge, and it was no wonder.

 We live in a culture that is constantly looking for more, bigger, and better.
 The more stuff we have the happier we will be… right?
 Bonus points if it is bigger and better than before!
 The problem was, we found ourselves drowning in stuff.
 This definitely wasn’t the happy life I wanted to have.

-When I was growing up, we didn’t have everything we wanted but we had more than enough to play with.
+When I was growing up, we didn’t have everything we wanted but we had more than enough toys.
 Most of which sat in the basement or in our playhouse collecting dust.
 We had our favorites, and certainly a few special toys that I have fond memories of.

-When my husband and I adopted our son I quickly learned how much stuff came with a baby.
+When we brought our child home, we learned quickly just how much stuff came with a baby.
 We didn’t have a lot of advance notice before we brought our son home (ahem, 2 days), so we didn’t have time for a baby shower, and there was definitely not time to let my “nesting” capabilities run rampant.
 In adoption, we were very aware that we could get a call that it was time, and suddenly have a baby to take care of, so we were prepared.
 We had a few outfits, a place for him to sleep, and bottles.
 The necessities were taken care of.

 “Our studies show that giving children too many toys, or the wrong types, can actually be doing them harm. … In addition, with fewer toys and less overwhelm, you’re likely to see fewer meltdowns and sibling squabbles as well.”